xiaorui-ui/WordleMadness/README.md

 For the backend, similarly,

-`mvnw spring-boot:run`
+`.\mvnw spring-boot:run`

-You will be able to access the local version of the application at https://localhost:3000/.
+You will be able to access the local version of the application at http://localhost:3000/.

 ## Production version